 The exact locations vary from one tour to the next.
 Each guide goes to his or her favorite places, so no two tours are identical.
 This makes for a really unique and personal experience.
 Our guide definitely knew a lot about beer and even brews his own at home.

-The cost was 63 euros (about US$71) and included at least one beer at each pub (several people had two beers at two of the stops) and Czech food shared among the group at each pub.
+At the time, the cost was 63 euros (about US$71) and included at least one beer at each pub (several people had two beers at two of the stops) and Czech food shared among the group at each pub.
 The cost also included local transport tickets during the tour.
+(Prices are subject to change.)

 This was an evening tour starting at 5pm and lasted about four hours.
 There was enough food throughout the tour to consider it your dinner for the night.